odewahn/prompter/README.md

 Filter blocks whose tag name starts with "chapter":

 ```
-promptlab filter --where="block_tag like 'chapter%'"
+prompter filter --where="block_tag like 'chapter%'"
 ```

 Filter blocks with more than 1000 tokens:

 ```
-promptlab filter --where="token_count > 1000"
+prompter filter --where="token_count > 1000"
 ```

 ## `groups`